 On behalf of Charlton Parish Council, I am delighted to present the Charlton Parish Neighbourhood Plan (NP).
-This NP has been prepared for Submission consultation under Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (As Amended).

 It has been produced by a Neighbourhood Plan Steering Group made up of local residents and Parish councillors with widespread consultation leading to the delivery of this NP.